 The outcome is attributed to the ACO to which the patient is assigned.
 (More details are provided in the next section.)

-Persons are considered at risk for hospital admission if they are alive, enrolled in Medicare FFS, and not in the hospital during the measurement period.
-In addition to time spent in the hospital, we also exclude from at-risk time:

-- 1) time spent in a SNF or acute rehabilitation facility; - 2) the time within 10 days following discharge from a hospital, SNF, or acute rehabilitation facility; and - 3) time after entering hospice care.
+Person-time at risk Persons are considered at risk for hospital admission if they are alive, enrolled in Medicare FFS, and not in the hospital during the measurement period.
+In addition to time spent in the hospital, we also exclude from at-risk time: 1) time spent in a SNF or acute rehabilitation facility; 2) the time within 10 days following discharge from a hospital, SNF, or acute rehabilitation facility; and 3) time after entering hospice care.
 Exclusions: The measure excludes the following patients:

 - 1. Patients without continuous enrollment in Medicare Part A or B during the measurement period. - 2.
 Patient enrolled in hospice at any time during the year prior to the measurement year or at the start of the measurement year. - 3.
-Patients without any visits with any of the Taxpayer Identification Numbers(TINs) associated with the attributed ACO during the measurement year or the year prior to the measurement year. - 4.
+Patients without any visits with any of the Taxpayer Identification Numbers (TINs) associated with the attributed ACO during the measurement year or the year prior to the measurement year. - 4.
 Patients not at risk for hospitalization during the measurement year.

-Adjustment/Stratification: Statistical Risk Model/ Not applicable.
+Adjustment/Stratification: Statistical Risk Model/Not applicable.
 This measure is not stratified.

 Level of Analysis: Other

+Setting of Care: Outpatient Services

+Type of Measure: Outcome

+Data Source: Claims, Enrollment Data, Other

+Measure Steward: Centers for Medicare & Medicaid Services

+STANDING COMMITTEE MEETING 02/12/2021

-Importance to Measure and Report: The measure meets the Importance criteria.
+1. Importance to Measure and Report: The measure meets the Importance criteria.